ns102030/Northwinds-Table/README.md

 # Northwinds-Table
+Repository for Analysis of Northwinds Dataset

-An analysis of the Northwinds dataset
+##Using SQL queries to do a complex analysis of Northwinds tables.